deggja/netfetch/README.md

 The `netfetch` tool provides a basic score at the end of each scan.
 The score ranges from 1 to 42, with 1 being the lowest and 42 being the highest possible score.

+As of today, your score will decrease if you are missing implicit default deny all network policies in your namespace or cluster.
+It will also decrease based on the amount of pods not targeted by a network policy.

-This score reflects the security posture of your Kubernetes namespaces based on network policies and general policy coverage.
+The score reflects the security posture of your Kubernetes namespaces based on network policies and general policy coverage.
 If changes are made based on recommendations from the initial scan, rerunning `netfetch` will likely result in a higher score.

 ## Contribute
 You are welcome to contribute!